Dominique Moubeke

-Dominique A. Moubeke (born 11 August 2005) is a Cameroonian footballer who plays as a midfielder for Spanish Tercera Federación club Recreativo Granada.
+Dominique A. Moubeke (born 11 August 2005) is a Cameroonian footballer who plays as a midfielder for Spanish club Juventud de Torremolinos CF.

 Career

 Moubeke finished his formation with Moralo CP, and made his senior debut with the reserves in the Primera División Extremeña, in the 2023–24 season.
 On 31 August 2024, he was loaned to Segunda Federación side CD Coria, for one year.

 On 19 July 2025, Moubeke joined Granada CF and was initially assigned to the reserves in Tercera Federación.
 He started to feature with the main squad in the pre-season shortly after, and made his professional debut on 22 August, coming on as a second-half substitute for José Arnaiz in a 3–0 Segunda División away loss to SD Eibar.

+On 3 July 2026, Moubeke was announced at Primera Federación side Juventud de Torremolinos CF.